 Companies or their CSR initiatives cannot conduct impact assessments (selfassessment) on their own.
 An independent agency must be engaged for the assessment.

 Q6.
 Is there a limit on the expense for undertaking impact assessment?

 Yes, impact assessment related expenditure may be booked as a CSR expense as long as it does not exceed 5% of the total CSR spending or INR 50,00,000, whichever is less.

 Q7.
 Is the limit applicable on the entire CSR budget or per project?

 The limit is applicable on the total CSR budget of the financial year.

 Q8.
 Will the cost for researchers/consultants/agencies be counted as part of the INR 50 lakh or 5% limit or can the spending be accounted for outside that?

 Under the amended rules, “Administrative overheads” will now mean expenses incurred by the company for ‘general management and administration’ of Corporate Social Responsibility functions in the company but shall not include the expenses directly incurred for the designing, implementation, monitoring, and evaluation of a particular Corporate Social Responsibility project or programme.

 Further, a Company undertaking impact assessment may book the expenditure towards Corporate Social Responsibility for that financial year, which shall not exceed five percent of the total CSR expenditure for that financial year or fifty lakh rupees, whichever is less.

-To know more about the 2021 Amendment check out Samhita’s detailed FAQ.
+To know more about the other 2021 CSR Amendments check out Samhita’s detailed FAQ.